AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 An SFU may begin forwarding packets belonging to a new Decode target beginning with a decodable Frame containing a Switch indication to that Decode target.

+An SFU may only forward certain Decode targets.
+Similarly, a sender may change which Decode targets that are currently being produced.
+In both cases, only some Decode targets may be available for decoding.
+This change MUST be signaled to the receiver by including the active_decode_targets_bitmask.
+This change SHOULD be signaled to the receiver in a reliable way.

+Chains protecting no active decode targets MUST be ignored.

+**Note:** Chains protecting no active decode targets may contain any reference, including a reference to an RTP frame that was never produced.
+As such, there is a higher chance of using a predefined template.
+{:.alert .alert-info }

 #### A.5 Examples